CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

 3. Click the three vertical dots in the top-right section of the screen.
 4. Click `Add to Steam`
       * <img src="https://github.com/user-attachments/assets/234336b2-4854-4e8d-9bc8-79015159fd97" height="300">
-5. The game will now be added to Steam and appear under the "Non-Steam" tab in Game Mode.
+5. The game will now be added to Steam.

 ### Automatic